jmmv-forestry/website/_top/software.md

 # Contributions to existing projects

 I have also contributed significantly to the following projects:

+* **[Bazel](http://bazel.build/)**: A fast and correct build system, originated at Google.
+I started working on this project as [my main work assignment on January 2016]({% post_url 2016-01-19-joining-blaze-team %}) and currently focus on making this work on macOS as well as it does on Linux.

 * **[Colloquy](http://colloquy.info/)**: An IRC client for Mac OS X.  Back when I decided to fully switch to this operating system for my desktop machine, I